 SUMMARY & RECOMMENDATION: When your show produces career-best performances from the likes of Charles Dance and Sean Bean, and transforms over half a dozen unknowns (e.g. Gwendoline Christie, Maisie Williams, Sophie Turner, Kit Harington, Emlia Clarke, Alfie Allen, Nicolaj Caoster-Waldau) into bona fide stars, you must be doing something right.
 Combine that with nearly a dozen blockbuster action sequences, a captivating series mythology, and an unforgettable soundtrack, and you have the defining television experience of the 2010s.

 — However… production issues as a result of accelerated pacing in the series’ final two seasons, as well as sloppy decision-making on the part of creators David Benioff and D. B. Weiss, undercut Game of Thrones‘ epic conclusion.
 Emilia Clark’s hamstrung Daenerys Targaryen, a series favorite, is also the show’s most consistent weak link.

-—> Game of Thrones receives MY HIGHEST RECOMMENDATION.
+—> Game of Thrones comes HIGHLY RECOMMENDED.

 ?
 Who knows when we’ll have another series to rival this?
 And so, my watch begins…